jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 <div class="expression">1 == 2</div>
 </div>

-At this point, Python stops, because you're in an `or` and it's found something truthy!
+At this point, Python **stops**, because you're in an `or` and it's found something truthy!
 That's what short-circuiting means.
+The whole `or` expression evaluates to `True`, because that's the value of the first truthy thing in it.

 Here's how the official documentation describes `or`'s behavior:

 > it only evaluates the second argument if the first one is false.